ajlr07/WHSTechNotes/README.md

 to be honest i think cell phones new police will hwlp students to do not distract them selves, but i dont think that is good that we can use like in lunch or when we are done with our assigment, i will allow games in computers because sometimes we are bored and we need a distrction
+# october 16 2025
+My promt was designed to college students with abvanced skills, the canva AI help with the build, and to understand better how to do a thing like that as a hand made, i thiink that all the parts worked very good, for the next time i think it will be better to me to have a previus idea abaut what a want to desing.